 Why do we like Pet Nat?

-Champagne: not only for special occasions
+Champagne: not just for special occasions